marcolaux/asus-g14-fedora/README.md

 - _integrated_ - only use integrated AMD GPU while the NVIDIA is completely turned off
 - _hybrid_ - use the integrated AMD GPU as the main GPU.
 The NVIDIA can be used for offloading *1
 - _compute_ - use the integrated AMD GPU as the main GPU.
 The NVIDIA can be used for CUDA / OpenCL but not for offloading graphics.
+- _vfio_ - use the integrated AMD GPU as the main GPU.
+The NVIDIA can be used in combination with a VM for GPU passthrough.
 - _nvidia_ - use the dedicated NVIDIA GPU as the main GPU.

 *1 to offload a graphics application to your NVIDIA you can use GNOME Shells feature via right click on an application icon and use **run with dedicated graphics adapter**